thagrol/fakewake/README.md

 ## Hints & Tips

+- See [here](alternatives.md) for information on alternatives to the M74HC4066B1R.
 - Refer to default.cfg for details of configuration options and the default config.
 - Log files are written to `/tmp/fakewake.log` starting fresh when the daemon is started.
 The previous two log files are retained.